 Understanding the Mechanism of Action of Antidepressants

-The most commonly prescribed antidepressants are called selective serotonin reuptake inhibitors (SSRIs).
+The most common type of antidepressants prescribed are called selective serotonin reuptake inhibitors (SSRIs).
 Lexapro, Prozac, Paxil, and Zoloft are the most well-known SSRIs and are taken by millions of people in the U.S. for depression, anxiety, obsessive-compulsive disorder, PTSD, and panic disorder.

 SSRIs increase serotonin levels in the brain by blocking the reuptake (reabsorption) of serotonin by brain cell receptors.
 Serotonin is a neurotransmitter that controls mood, motivation sleep, appetite, and libido.
 People with depression and anxiety have lower than normal levels of serotonin in their brain.
 SSRIs effectively raise serotonin to improve mood and relieve depression.